philippkeller/blog-random-howtos/source/_posts/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF.md

 sudo scanbd -f
 ```

 and you'd see that scanbd is polling.
-When you hit the scan button then you should see output lines of scanbd trying to run `/etc/scanbd/scripts/test.script` which doesn't exist.
+When you hit the scan button, then you should see output lines of scanbd trying to run `/etc/scanbd/scripts/test.script` which doesn't exist.
 So far, so good!

-Now, we'll put our script into place: Edit `/etc/scanbd/scanbd.conf` and set:
+Next, put your own script into place: Edit `/etc/scanbd/scanbd.conf` and set:

 - `script_dir=/etc/scanbd/scripts`
 - in `action scan`:
   - `desc = "Scan to file and upload to s3"`
   - `script = "scan.sh"`

-Now, we'll just put a little script in place which scans to `/tmp/foo.pnm`:
+Then put this sample script into `/tmp/foo.pnm`:

 ```bash
 sudo mkdir /etc/scanbd/scripts/